-European Court of Justice must rule on YouTube's liability for copyright infringements
+European Court of Justice: YouTube's liability for copyright infringements

 The Highest Federal Court of Germany (BGH) has submitted several questions to the ECJ concerning the liability of the operator of the YouTube Internet video platform for copyright infringing content uploaded by third parties.